RetroDECK/ES-DE/INSTALL.md

 ## es_systems.xml

-The es_systems.xml file contains the system configuration data for ES-DE, written in XML format.
+The es_systems.xml file contains the game systems configuration data for ES-DE, written in XML format.
 This defines the system name, the full system name, the ROM path, the allowed file extensions, the launch command, the platform (for scraping) and the theme to use.

-ES-DE ships with a comprehensive `es_systems.xml` configuration file and normally you shouldn't need to modify this.
-However there may be special circumstances such as wanting to use alternative emulators for some game systems or perhaps you need to add additional systems altogether.
+ES-DE ships with a comprehensive `es_systems.xml` file and most users will probably never need to make any customizations.
+But there may be special circumstances such as wanting to use different emulators for some game systems or perhaps to add additional systems altogether.

-To make a customized version of the systems configuration file, it first needs to be copied to `~/.emulationstation/custom_systems/es_systems.xml`.
-(The tilde symbol `~` translates to `$HOME` on Unix and macOS, and to `%HOMEPATH%` on Windows unless overridden using the --home command line option.)
+To accomplish this, ES-DE supports customizations via a separate es_systems.xml file that is to be placed in the `custom_systems` folder in the application home directory, i.e. `~/.emulationstation/custom_systems/es_systems.xml`.
+(The tilde symbol `~` translates to `$HOME` on Unix and macOS, and to `%HOMEPATH%` on Windows unless overridden via the --home command line option.)

+This custom file functionality is designed to be complementary to the bundled es_systems.xml file, meaning you should only add entries to the custom configuration file for game systems that you actually want to add or override.
+So to for example customize a single system, this file should only contain a single `<system>` tag.
+The structure of the custom file is identical to the bundled file with the exception of an additional optional tag named `<loadExclusive/>`.
+If this is placed in the custom es_systems.xml file, ES-DE will not load the bundled file.
+This is normally not recommended and should only be used for special situations.
+At the end of this section you can find an example of a custom es_systems.xml file.

 The bundled es_systems.xml file is located in the resources directory that is part of the application installation.
 For example this could be `/usr/share/emulationstation/resources/systems/unix/es_systems.xml` on Unix, `/Applications/EmulationStation Desktop Edition.app/Contents/Resources/resources/systems/macos/es_systems.xml` on macOS or `C:\Program Files\EmulationStation-DE\resources\systems\windows\es_systems.xml` on Windows.
 The actual location may differ from these examples of course, depending on where ES-DE has been installed.

-Note that when copying the bundled es_systems.xml file to ~/.emulationstation/custom_systems/, it will completely replace the default file processing.
-So when upgrading to future ES-DE versions, any modifications such as additional game systems will not be enabled until the customized configuration file has been manually updated.

-It doesn't matter in which order you define the systems as they will be sorted by the full system name inside the application, but it's still probably a good idea to add them in alphabetical order to make the file easier to maintain.
+It doesn't matter in which order you define the systems as they will be sorted by the `<fullname>` tag or by the optional `<systemsortname>` tag when displayed inside the application.
+But it's still a good idea to add the systems in alphabetical order to make the configuration file easier to maintain.

 Keep in mind that you have to set up your emulators separately from ES-DE as the es_systems.xml file assumes that your emulator environment is properly configured.

 Below is an overview of the file layout with various examples.
 For the command tag, the newer es_find_rules.xml logic described later in this document removes the need for most of the legacy options, but they are still supported for special configurations and for backward compatibility with old configuration files.

-For a real system entry there can of course not be multiple entries for the same tag such as the multiple \<command\> entries listed here.

 ```xml
 <?xml version="1.0"?>